Boston College men’s hockey entered this weekend staring down arguably the most important series of the season so far.

 And Providence was inches away from making BC pay and tying things up.

-Providence’s Hudson Malinoski stole an iffy pass from behind the net and found a wide open Elger in the slot.
-His point-blank fire was denied by Fowler’s shoulder on a last-second dive.
+Providence’s Hudson Malinoski stole an iffy pass from behind the net and found a wide-open Elger in the slot.
+Fowler’s shoulder denied his point-blank fire on a last-second dive.

 On the road, facing the sixth-ranked team in the country, and taking a win from them just the night before, this wasn’t going to be an easy task for the Eagles.